Vital Records Online

 Learn how to request a South Carolina birth certificate replacement from the South Carolina Department of Public Health Vital Records Office (SC DPH).
 The standard processing time is 2 to 4 weeks, and expedited processing takes 5 to 7 business days for an extra $5.00 fee.
 The state fee for mail-in orders is $12.00, while in-person or online orders cost $17.00.
 Additional copies can be requested during the same order for $3.00 each.
 Only authorized individuals, such as those on record, their parents, or legal representatives, can request copies.

-How to Order State of South Carolina Birth Certificates
+How to Order a South Carolina Birth Certificate

 Person ordering a birth certificate with a phone using VRO